refinedev/refine/documentation/blog/2023-09-06-daisy-ui-panel.md

 export default App;
 ```

 With these changes, we'll start fresh towards building the dashboard page first and then later move on to the CRUD pages for `products` and `categories` resources.
-At his point, we don't have any resources and their pages.
+At this point, we don't have any resources or their pages.

 Notice, we are now using the **Fine Foods** REST API in the `dataProvider` prop of `<Refine />`.

-The **Fine Foods** API is an example REST API hosted by **refine** with a collection of end points.
+The **Fine Foods** API is an example of the REST API hosted by **refine** with a collection of end points.
 In this app, we will be querying the `/dailyRevenue`, `/dailyOrders`, `/newCustomers` and `/orders` endpoints for fetching data for our dashboard page.
-Later on, we'll also be accessing its `/products` and `/catgories` enpoints for our resource pages.
+Later on, we'll also be accessing its `/products` and `/catgories` endpoints for our resource pages.

 ### daisyUI Installation

 We are using daisyUI as our UI library.
-In order to integrate daisyUI to our **refine** app, we have to first perform a [ **Vite** installation](https://tailwindcss.com/docs/guides/vite) of **TailwindCSS**, its dependencies and set up their configurations.
+In order to integrate daisyUI into our **refine** app, we have to first perform a [ **Vite** installation](https://tailwindcss.com/docs/guides/vite) of **TailwindCSS**, its dependencies, and set up their configurations.

 Go ahead an follow the below steps to first add TailwindCSS, PostCSS and Autoprefixer packages and then initialize `tailwind.config.js`:

-**Install TailwindCSS and Related Packages**
+**Install TailwindCSS and related packages**

 1. Run the following commands: